- APEX— Adjusted Per-Possession Efficiency Index

 - APEX/36

 - APEX expressed as net points per 36 minutes of play.
 League average is ≈ 0.
 Star players cluster +3 to +7.
-The metric is positional — a player who has played both Forward and Center has separate APEX/36 ratings at each.
+The metric is positional, but each player is rated at exactly one position — the highest-APEX position where they have 2,000+ minutes.

 - Stint